pstrobl96/prusa_exporter/README.md

 ## Grafana Dashboards

-I also prepared one dashboard per board that you can find in grafana folder.
+I also prepared one dashboard per board that you can find in the `docs/examples/grafana` folder.

 ### Buddy